elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 ## OAuth Brief

 [OAuth (Open Authorization)](https://en.wikipedia.org/wiki/OAuth) is authorization and authentication protocol based on access tokens.
 It allows users to forego credential sharing between different secure Internet-based services.
 Instead it uses automated authorization process that involves dedicated sets of OAuth credentials - "keys" and "secrets".
+We call this set of credentials `OAuth client`.

 Some [integration components](/getting-started/integration-component) use OAuth client to provide accessibility.
 However, our legacy implementation restricted the user to a single OAuth client per component per [tenant](/getting-started/tenant).
 The OAuth client for component was defined in the component's environment variables.